Unreported Foreign Accounts

 Who has to Report Their Foreign Bank Accounts?

 This is very common for spouses, children of elderly parents, and employees.
-In any of the aforementioned situations, the signatory may not have any interest in the money, but he or she may have signature authority over the account.
-In this type of situation, the account is still considered a foreign bank account and would have to be reported.
+Even if the signatory does not have any interest in the money, the account is still considered a foreign bank account and would have to be reported for FBAR.
+The 8938 rules are more complex and the key phraseology is whether the filer has an “interest” in the foreign asset/account.

 Who Has to Report a Foreign Bank Account?